Content Map Terms

 British Columbia Specific Information

-Mumps is a viral infection that is caused by the mumps virus.
-It is a contagious disease that can cause swelling and pain to the salivary glands.
-For more information about mumps, see HealthLinkBC File #14c Mumps.
+Mumps is a contagious viral infection that causes swelling and pain to the salivary glands.
+For more information about mumps, visit HealthLinkBC File #14c Mumps.

 Condition Basics